Production Engineering and Materials Science

 If so, please don’t hesitate to contact the university’s central Student Advisory Service or an academic advisor.

-for any questions concerning the content of the master’s degree programme in Manufacturing Technology or the course structure.
+for any questions concerning the content of the master’s degree programme 'Production Engineering and Materials Science' or the course structure.